kk-0129/FLO/README.md

 #### Proxy Box (Remote Process)
 A proxy box represents a remote process instantiated on a networked device.
 In the figure below, for example, the device is a small mobile robot with left/right wheel motors and an onboard
 IMU.
 A running process on the robot accepts control inputs for wheel velocity, and outputs the robot's orientation (in Euler angles) and acceleration (as XYZ vectors) as captured by the IMU.
-This process is made available to the network by a small publish-subscribe server, which can host multiple processes simultaneously.
-The server (and its published processes) can be written in any programming language, but must conform to a Flo-specific network protocol (defined in [FloBox](https://github.com/kk-0129/FloBox)).
+This process is made available to the network by a small publish-subscribe server (see the [FloDev](https://github.com/kk-0129/FloDev) repository for technical details), which can host multiple processes simultaneously.

 <img title="A Proxy Box" alt="A Proxy Box" src="/images/proxy_box.png" width=65%>